 - 3.1 NICE did a rapid review of the published literature on the efficacy and safety of this procedure.
-This comprised a comprehensive literature search and detailed review of the evidence from 4 sources, which was discussed by the committee.
-The evidence included 3 prospective case series and 1 retrospective analysis.
+This comprised a comprehensive literature search and detailed review of the evidence from 11 sources, which was discussed by the committee.
+The evidence included 4 systematic reviews, 1 prospective case series, 5 retrospective cohort studies and 1 case report.
 It is presented in the summary of key evidence section in the overview.
-Other relevant literature is in the appendix of the overview. - 3.2 The professional experts and the committee considered the key efficacy outcomes to be: reduction in pain, reduction in use of analgesics (especially opioids) and health-related quality of life. - 3.3 The professional experts and the committee considered the key safety outcomes to be: infection, thermal damage to adjacent structures, including neurological damage. - 3.4 The committee discussed 4 commentaries from patients who have had this procedure.
+Other relevant literature is in the appendix of the overview. - 3.2 The professional experts and the committee considered the key efficacy outcomes to be: reduction in pain, reduction in use of analgesics (especially opioids) and health-related quality of life. - 3.3 The professional experts and the committee considered the key safety outcomes to be: cement leakage, infection, and thermal damage to adjacent structures (including neurological damage). - 3.4 Patient commentary was sought but none was received.